annedorko/highlight/README.md

 # Highlight: a Static Site Generator

-Highlight is a lightweight, opinionated Static Site Generator (SSG) for quickly creating a beautiful resume and portfolio site that targets multiple ideal job titles.
+Highlight is a lightweight, opinionated Static Site Generator (SSG) for quickly creating a beautiful resume and portfolio site that targets multiple ideal roles.

 **Note:** This project is in progress and is not considered functional until [Version 1.0](https://github.com/annedorko/highlight/milestone/1) has been reached.